virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 - [Fractional Brownian Motion]
 - [Domain warping]

-For our task, we need to caclulate the normal at the current position from the noise.
-The noise takes XZ coordinates, returning a number, that we will treat as a Y coordinates, making our noise a sort of height map.
-Taking a derivative in Z direction df/dz gives us a slope in that direction.
-Putting it into a vector ( 0.0, df/dz, 1.0 ) gives us the direction of the change in Z direction.
-Doing the same for X - ( 1.0, df/dx, 0.0 ), we get to perpendicular to each other vectors, whose cross product ( -dfdx, 1.0, -dfdz ) will give us the normal at that position.
-Maybe a video from Inigo Quilez will explain it better [Painting a Landscape with Maths]

-In code it is implemented as follows:
+#### 5.2.
+Normal mapping

+Assuming our noise lies in XZ plane, to get the normal at any position we need to take the derivative in Z and X direction to get the slope in those directions.
+Cross product of these to vectors ( 0.0, df/dz, 1.0 ), ( 1.0, df/dx, 0.0 ) will give as a normal of the surface in Y direction.
+More on this here: [Painting a Landscape with Maths]

 ```glsl
 const float WATER_INTENSITY = 0.5;